Carpenter wins Turner Prize

 On Monday January 5th, 2006, the London Tate Britain acknowledged the artistic genius and his masterpiece, presenting Starling with its highest prize – and a check for $43,000.

-This might indicate progress for the Tate, who last year awarded their 2004 prize to Jeremy Deller, an “artist” who admits not being able to draw or paint.
-Deller won the Turner Prize for a video he made documenting his travels in Texas - while at least Starling actually crafted something with his hands.
-Since the Tate judges have mistaken an amateur video film maker and a hobbyist carpenter for professional artists, it makes me wonder if perhaps the judges have been indulging a bit too much in the product manufactured by the official sponsors of the Turner Prize - Gordon’s Gin.
+This might indicate progress for the Tate who last year awarded their 2004 prize to Jeremy Deller, an artist who admits not being able to draw or paint.
+Deller won the Turner Prize for a video he made about his travels in Texas, while at least Starling actually crafted something with his hands.

 Judges for the Tate have mistaken an amateur video film maker and a hobbyist carpenter for artists; makes you wonder if the judges have been indulging a bit too much in the product manufactured by the official sponsors of the Turner Prize, Gordon’s Gin.